meanna/Apron-Traffic-Simulation/README.md

-# runway_simulator_java
+# Apron Traffic Simulation

 This is group project for a software development class
-- I was reponsible to implement the behavior tree
+- I was responsible to implement the behavior tree

 # Project Description